FMenchetti/MachineControl/README.md

 ## What is MachineControl?

 MachineControl is an R package that enables the estimation of both the average and heterogeneous causal effects of a simultaneous policy or shock (also referred to as ‘treatment’ or ‘intervention’) that directly or indirectly impacts all the units in a panel dataset.
 This presents a challenging causal inference scenario, as there are no unaffected units available for constructing a valid comparison group.
-In such situations, traditional methods like Difference-in-Differences (DiD) or the Synthetic Control Method (SCM) cannot be applied, as they rely on control units to estimate the counterfactual outcome.
+In such situations, traditional methods like Difference-in-Differences (DiD) or the Synthetic Control Method (SCM) cannot be applied, as they rely on untreated units to estimate the counterfactual outcome.

 ## How does the package work?